Skip to main content

 Visual Cues in the Graph

-In the mitigation graph, attack routes are shown as edges between positions.
+In the Org.
+Attack Graph, attack routes are shown as edges between positions.
 The most critical edges are:

 These are the edges where mitigation will make the most immediate and measurable impact.